 Starting a Christmas tradition can bring a family even closer together.
 Here are 21 traditions that will cost you very little or nothing at all, but the memories they instill will last a lifetime.
+To get some of the supplies you’ll need, check out KCL’s Hobby Lobby hacks.

 1. Add painted handprints to a Christmas tree skirt.